SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 3 - Verifications
 * Using the Terraform output verify that you have access to the FortiGates
-* on the Branch FortiGates check the VPN status
+* Connect to the Branch sites FortiGates and check the VPN status

 ### Task 4 - QUIZ
-* How do we access the FortiGate
+* FortiGates do not have public IP attached to them, how are we accessing them then?
-* Why are the VPN down ?
+* Why the VPN are down ?

 ***
 ***
-## Section2 - Hub and Branch VPN Connectivity [Configuration exercise] [estimated duration 20min]
+## Section2 - Hub and Branch VPN Connectivity
+_[Configuration exercise] [estimated duration 20min]_

 ### Task 1 - Add the FortiGates to the Hub Load Balancer Backend Pool
 * Go to the Hub External Load Balancer **sdwan-student01-workshop-hub1-elb1**